 Another mix compilation followed – ‘Future House’ on Kickin’ Records, receiving further good press and distribution deals from major players Universal and JVC.
 An international DJ tour to promote the release included dates at The Bomb in Nottingham, Turnmills in London, London Calling @ Earl’s Court and DJ sets in Shanghai, Amsterdam, Prague, Istanbul and Ankara.

 Silver Planet then signed Chris’ first artist album, ‘No Surrender’, which was released following new singles ‘Endgame’ and ‘Ik Ben Terug’.
 Support for the tracks and remixes came from Nick Warren, James Zabiela, Jody Wisternoff and Hybrid, and the dance press gave it strong reviews – DMC Update gave the album 4/5 and DJ Mag covered the singles.

-Having played alongside Jody Wisternoff, Hybrid, Lexicon Avenue, Phil K, Slacker and Andy Moor, with headline DJ sets in nine different countries and a 3 year DJ residency at London’s renowned Electronic Sessions, Chris is now back with new singles and remixes.
-‘200 Hz’ has just been released on Precinct Recordings, his remix of Ariscan’s ‘Amberfall’ is out soon on Lost Language and there are more tracks in the pipeline.
+Having played alongside Jody Wisternoff, Hybrid, Lexicon Avenue, Phil K, Slacker and Andy Moor, with headline DJ sets in nine different countries and a 3 year DJ residency at London’s renowned Electronic Sessions, Chris is now making a welcome return to the scene, with tracks on Precinct and Lost Language, a remix of Jan Johnston’s Flesh and a new record label – Vector Space Recordings.